- Division of Administration

 Division of Community & Public Health

-The Division of Community and Public Health is responsible for supporting and operating more than 100 programs and offices addressing public health issues such as communicable disease control, chronic disease management, genetic health conditions, cancer, pregnancy, vital statistics and health care access.
+The Division of Community and Public Health is responsible for supporting and operating more than 100 programs and initiatives addressing public health issues such as communicable disease control, chronic disease management, genetic health conditions, cancer, pregnancy, vital statistics and health care access.
 The division also assures the continuity of essential public health services to all citizens of and visitors to the state of Missouri.

 The Office for Emergency Coordination is responsible for coordinating and providing direction for statewide public health response activities throughout the department and coordinates with other local/state/federal agencies on emergency response activities.
 Through partnerships with local public health departments, hospitals and other health care organizations, local government, first responder agencies, and other partners, the office works to assure systems are in place to protect the health of Missourians during a public health emergency.